entsoe-web/cee-conf/_events/t04_reinforcing_sustainability_and_security_of_supply.md

 __System adequacy and security of supply in the CEE region: what do the outlooks and TYNDP say?__ - Sebastien Lepy, Chair, System Development Committee, ENTSO-E

-__Supporting infrastructure development across borders: a regulatory perspective__ - Alena Vitásková, Chair, ERÚ, CEER Assembly Member (tbc)
+__Supporting infrastructure development across borders: a regulatory perspective__ - Attila Nyikos, Vice-President for International Affairs, Hungarian Energy and Utility Regulatory Authority

 __Don’t forget about sustainability__ – Antonella Battaglini, CEO, RGI